September 4, 2015

 The Praxis Group of Calgary carries out an opinion poll survey of residents living close to the Castle.
 Of the 774 residents surveyed 74 per cent agree that the province should legally establish a 1,023 km2 Wildland Park to better protect the Castle Special Place.
 77 per cent also oppose plans by Alberta Sustainable Resource Development and Spray Lake Sawmills to clear-cut log the area between Beaver Mines Lake, Castle Falls and Lynx Creek starting in June.
 In an earlier survey of Lethbridge and Coaldale residents, more than 85 per cent of those surveyed opposed the clear-cut logging in the area, and 87 per cent of residents surveyed supported the establishment of a Wildland Park in the area.

-Global Forest Watch (GFW) Canada produces a new report: Castle Area Forest Land Use Zone: Linear Disturbances, Access Densities and Grizzly Bear Habitat Security Areas.
+In March, Global Forest Watch (GFW) Canada produces a new report: Castle Area Forest Land Use Zone: Linear Disturbances, Access Densities and Grizzly Bear Habitat Security Areas.
 The report concludes that the Castle Special Management Area is no longer secure for grizzly bears and that sustainable environmental management of the Castle wilderness is not occurring.

 The ERCB gives the OK to Shell Canada to drill a critical sour gas well in an area of the proposed Castle Wilderness.
 Shell had applied to drill an exploratory well near Mount Backus in an area designated by the Alberta government as Critical Wildlife Habitat.
 In a curious decision (2011 ABERCB 007), ERCB denies permission to construct the necessary pipeline which would be required to extract any gas should the test well be successful.
 The ERCB decision also recognizes that Shell’s rare plant survey of the potential well site was flawed: it failed to find 9 rare plant species which were discovered in later independent surveys.
 Subsequently, Alberta Sustainable Resource Development suspends approval of the well development until a plan is produced to “mitigate” impacts on rare plants.

-The new C5 Forest Management Plan is passed, but does nothing to respect the non-forestry values of the region.
+In July, the new C5 Forest Management Plan is passed, but does nothing to respect the non-forestry values of the region.
 AWA and local residents remain active in protesting against plans for clearcut logging in the Castle region.
 AWA identifies a need for education of suppliers of wood products as to the source of timber, and is working with Alberta Foothills Network to investigate the possibility of a market action campaign based upon these contacts.

 Castle Special Place Citizens’ Initiative meets throughout the year.
 This is a broad group, with individuals representing adjacent landholders, industry, First Nations, Municipal governments, watershed groups and environmental organizations.
 In October, AWA is one of the many signatories to sign on to the Castle Special Place Conceptual Proposal for Legislated Protected Areas, which is sent to the Minister for Tourism, Parks and Recreation.
 The initiative proposes “legislating the entire protected area (except the [Castle Mountain Resort] lands) within the province’s current protected areas and parks legislation,” and proposes that “the present types of recreational uses, including hunting and fishing, and summer grazing permits continue within the ecological limits of the Castle Special Place.”

-The Energy and Utilities Board (EUB) issues its decision (2008-127) denying Shell Canada permission to drill a sour gas well and construct two pipelines and a central facility close to the town of Beaver Mines.
+In December, the Energy and Utilities Board (EUB) issues its decision (2008-127) denying Shell Canada permission to drill a sour gas well and construct two pipelines and a central facility close to the town of Beaver Mines.
 Shortly after, a nearby Shell pipeline ruptures, causing a sour gas leak which forces the evacuation of 10 homes.
 Subsequently the Board decides to delay its decision on the Shell application until investigation of the pipeline leak was complete.

-Shell Canada issues a letter clarifying that they “are not opposed to the creation of a park” in the Castle region.
+In February, Shell Canada issues a letter clarifying that they “are not opposed to the creation of a park” in the Castle region.
 “We believe that any process to establish a park must include broad stakeholder consultation and a committed effort to address the concerns of all parties.”